 In the program designation DDG(X), the X means the precise design for the ship has not yet been determined.
 As mentioned earlier, the Navy wants to procure the first DDG(X) in FY2032, though the date for procuring the first ship has changed before and could change again.
 Procurement of DDG-51s-the type of LSC currently being procured by the Navy-would end sometime after procurement of DDG(X)s begins.
-Navy officials have stated that they would like to see a three-year overlap between the start of DDG(X) procurement.
+Navy officials have stated that they would like to see a three-year overlap between the start of DDG(X) procurement and the end of DDG-51 procurement.